 I love making water kefir, a natural, fizzy, soda-like beverage that is full of probiotic goodness.
-Some times I simply crave carbonated beverages, and since I absolutely will NOT drink soft drinks, I love that I can make water kefir as a natural soda substitute.
+Some times I simply crave carbonated beverages, and since I absolutely won’t drink soft drinks, I love that I can make water kefir as a natural soda substitute, and that it is super good for my tummy as well!

 Water kefir is fermented with the use of “grains”….a culture of bacteria and yeast that thrive and cause fermentation when placed in sugar water.
 These little grains (also known as tibicos) amazingly release carbon dioxide which creates the fizz.